Import

 Mappings to project predicates

-In cases where you need to import predicate values targetting the imported collection object or collecting event you may do so by naming the column with a pattern like TW:DataAttribute:<target_class>:<predicate_identifier>
+In cases where you need to import predicate values targetting the imported collection object or collecting event you may do so by naming the column with a pattern like TW:DataAttribute:<target_class>:<predicate_identifier>. <target_class> may be CollectionObject or CollectingEvent, and the <predicate_identifier> may be either the name of the predicate or its URI.
+As an example if you have a predicate registered with name ageInDays and URI http://rs.gbif.org/terms/1.0/ageInDays, both TW:DataAttribute:CollectionObject:ageInDays and TW:DataAttribute:CollectionObject:http://rs.gbif.org/terms/1.0/ageInDays can be used to refer to the same predicate.

 Mappings to biocuration groups and classes

-can be the name of the biocuration group or its URI.
+The importer is able to map sex into the appropriate biocuration group and select the appropriate class according to the value.
+For additional mappings you may use a special column name pattern to select a biocuration group like TW::BiocurationGroup:<group_identifier> where <group_identifier> can be the name of the biocuration group or its URI.
 In addition the values must match an existing biocuration class and you may use either its name or URI.
-For example, if you have a biocuration group registered with name Caste
+For example, if you have a biocuration group registered with name Caste and URI urn:example:ants:caste and biocuration class with name Queen and URI urn:example:ants:caste:queen the following examples do all create the same biocuration classification:

-Caste | urn:example:ants:caste |
+| Caste | urn:example:ants:caste |

-Queen | urn:example:ants:caste:queen |
+| Queen | urn:example:ants:caste:queen |

-urn:example:ants:caste:queen | Queen |
+| urn:example:ants:caste:queen | Queen |

 Mappings to DwC predicates

-), them will be imported as data attributes regardless of any existing mapping of the same field.
-This allows to preserve verbatim dataaset value for reference as also to import data from terms not supported by the importer.
+Whenever the importer sees that your project has custom attributes for collecting events and/or collection objects that match Darwin Core URI terms (http://rs.tdwg.org/dwc/terms/<term>), they will be imported as data attributes regardless of any existing mapping of the same field.
+This allows to preserve verbatim dataset values for reference and also to import data from terms not supported by the importer.

 Direct mapping to TW model fields

-This is an advance mapping and requires knowledge of the underlying TW models.
-The pattern is TW:<model_class>:<field>
+This is an advanced mapping and requires knowledge of the underlying TW models.
+The pattern is TW:<model_class>:<field> where model can be either CollectionObject or CollectingEvent, and <field> can be the ones listed below.

-Class | fields |
+| Class | fields |

-Configure TaxonWorks for your DwC import
+Configure TaxonWorks for your DwC Occurrence data import

 To import your DwC you many need to create several types of things in TaxonWorks.
 These include namespaces and controlled vocabulary terms.